YWCH890516/PetFinder.my---Pawpularity-Contest/README.md

 6. **Model Evaluation**:
    - The performance of the model is evaluated using Root Mean Squared Error (RMSE) for each fold during cross-validation.
 The mean RMSE across all folds is reported.

-## Results
-- After 10-fold cross-validation, the final model achieved an average RMSE of: